pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 the original, and thus never modifies the original", then there is no way of doing this operation inplace by default.
 The original object would be modified before the reference goes out of scope.

-To avoid triggering a copy when a value would actually get replaced, we will keep the `inplace` argument for those methods.
+For this case, an `inplace=True` option can have an actual benefit, i.e. allowing to avoid triggering a copy when a value would get replaced.
+Therefore, we propose to keep the `inplace` argument for those methods.

 ### Open Questions